Deal negotiated for you

 Visa

-The Saudi authorities do not issue visas to holders of passports bearing Israeli visas or stamps.
+The Saudi authorities will not issue visas to holders of passports with Israeli visas or stamps.

 Customs regulations

-On arrival in Saudi Arabia, luggage is generally inspected in detail.
-Import bans on certain goods must be respected, to avoid confiscation and an arduous search.
+On arrival in Saudi Arabia, luggage is generally subject to detailed inspection.
+Import bans on certain goods must be observed to avoid confiscation and a lengthy search.

-For further information, please contact the Saudi Arabian Embassy in France (https://embassies.mofa.gov.sa/sites/France/FR/Pages/default.aspx).
+For further information, please contact the Embassy of Saudi Arabia in the UK (https://embassies.mofa.gov.sa/sites/uk/EN/Pages/default.aspx).

 Certain social and religious rules must be respected:

-The import and consumption of alcohol and pork is totally forbidden in Saudi Arabia.
-Imported cultural products (books, DVDs, magazines, etc.) must be compatible with local standards of decency.
+The import and consumption of alcohol and pork are totally prohibited in Saudi Arabia.
+Imported cultural products (books, DVDs, magazines, etc.) must conform to local standards of decency.

 Foreign women are no longer required to wear an "abaya" (a long dress covering the entire body).
 However, women are advised to wear loose-fitting clothing and avoid short sleeves and dresses above the knee.

-Men should wear pants and avoid shorts or Bermuda shorts.
+Men should wear trousers and avoid shorts or Bermuda shorts.

-Islam is the only religion permitted in Saudi Arabia.
-All manifestations of belonging to other religions (practice, proselytism, symbols, etc.) are forbidden.
+Islam is the only religion allowed in Saudi Arabia.
+All manifestations of affiliation to other religions (practice, proselytism, symbols, etc.) are prohibited.

-Only Muslims are authorized to visit Mecca, where access is strictly controlled.
-As for Medina, access to the Prophet's mosque is forbidden to non-Muslims.
+Only Muslims are allowed to visit Mecca, where access is strictly controlled.
+As for Medina, access to the Prophet's Mosque is forbidden to non-Muslims.

-During the month of Ramadan, travellers should pay particular attention to respecting Saudi customs and habits.
+During the month of Ramadan, travellers should take special care to respect Saudi customs and practices.

-Saudis scrupulously observe the fasting period.
-It is totally forbidden to eat, drink or smoke in public, on pain of arrest and expulsion.
+Saudis strictly observe the fasting period.
+It is absolutely forbidden to eat, drink or smoke in public on pain of arrest and deportation.
 Women must pay particular attention to their dress code.